ds0nt/go-react-boilerplate/README.md

 # go-react-boilerplate

-A boilerplate for API driven web applications with a react.js front-end
+A boilerplate for API driven single-page web applications with a react.js front-end

 # Installation